-Figure 1 below displays information on the annual number of commercial and non-commercial boaters from 1992 through 2009.
+Figure 1 below displays information on the annual number of commercial and non-commercial boaters from 1992 through 2011.

-- Note that the commercial use numbers do not include paid guides, non-paying guests and guide trainees. - Note that private use numbers include non-profit institutional permitted groups. - Note that use numbers do not include private use between October-April which has private use during boatable flows. - 87% of the recorded use occurred between Memorial Day and Labor Day weekends in 2009. - Note that use numbers do not reflect private use by boaters only floating the Coloma to Greenwood section.
+- Commercial use numbers do not include paid guides, non-paying guests and guide trainees. - Non-commercial use numbers from years 1992-2001 and 2005 include non-profit institutionally permitted organizations. - Use numbers do not include private use between October-April, although there is private use almost everyday there are flows (Scheduled Releases) during this time period. - 85% of the recorded use occurred between Memorial Day and Labor Day weekends in 2011. - Use numbers do not reflect private use by boaters only floating the Coloma to Greenwood section which has utilization by beginning boaters, class 2 boaters and inner tubers (floaters).